scriptex/AnimateMe/README.md

 	`animatedIn: 'animated-in'`

-2. Set the animation delay in pixels via "data-offset" attribute
+2. Set the animation delay in pixels via "data-offset" attribute.
+You can change this attrubute in the options.

 	`data-offset="120"`